Last Updated on by Karl

-Every month you publish thousands of words in articles, eBooks and blog posts.
+Every month you publish thousands of words in articles, eBooks, and blog posts.
 Yet, only a handful of these ever get any readers.
 Even fewer get any likes or shares.
-This is a massive problem at the heart of content marketing: engagement.
+Engagement is a massive problem at the heart of content marketing.

-There’s just too much content being produced online and too little of it gets read, liked or shared.
+There’s just too much content, and too little of it gets read, liked or shared.
 According to TrackMaven research, content marketing output in 2015 rose by 35 percent but engagement actually dropped by 17 percent.
-Similarly, in 2016, “Content Marketing Benchmarks, Budgets, and Trends” reported that effectiveness of content for B2B organizations dropped from 38 percent to 30 percent.
+Similarly, “Content Marketing Benchmarks, Budgets, and Trends” reported that effectiveness of content for B2B organizations dropped from 38 percent to 30 percent.

 Fortunately, there is an easy way to fix this problem.
-Below, I’m going to show you 3 ways to maximise your content engagement right now.
-But first, let’s understand what content engagement actually means.
+Below, I’m going to show you 3 ways to maximize your content engagement right now.
+But first, let’s understand what content engagement means.

 What Is “Content Engagement”?